 Even if you know the recipient well, zany salutations are inappropriate for business email.
-If your email happens to be forwarded or becomes part of a Reply All chain, people besides your intended recipient will see it.
+If your professional email happens to be forwarded or becomes part of a Reply All chain, people besides your intended recipient will see it.
 Keep it professional.
 Martin may be your buddy, but save the playful banter for when you’re off the clock.

 It’s fine to use a friendly tone with someone you know or work closely with, particularly if that person is on the same company tier as you, or at least not much higher up the food chain.
 For almost all workplace communication, Hi is an appropriate greeting.

 When you’re writing formal emails (such as cover letters or emails to a high-level superior), use Dear followed by the recipient’s honorific, last name, and a colon.

 3 Format the body of your business email properly.

 With your subject line and greeting out of the way, it’s time to craft the body of your email.
 There’s more to getting it right than simply putting down a stream of thoughts and hitting Send.

 - Keep it brief.
 Short email messages may still take a while to write.
 Take time to organize your thoughts.
-(Using an outline can help if your message is complex.)
+(Using an outline can help you format your email if your message is complex.)